s-estrada/DoD-Cyber-Sentinel-Challenge-June-2025/Web Security/Secret.txt-Society.md

 _Description:_ Our team suspects that a Juche Jaguar developer accidentally left something interesting behind on a public site: https://juche.msoidentity.com.
 You’ve been tasked with examining its structure.
 Can you uncover what the bots were told to ignore?
 Start with the usual entry points a crawler might explore.
 One disallowed path leads to a page where someone left behind more than just code.

 # Tools Used
-**curl:** A command-line tool used for transferring data with URLs, essential for fetching web content and inspecting page sources.
+**cURL:** A command-line tool used for transferring data with URLs, essential for fetching web content and inspecting page sources.

 **Gobuster:** A command-line tool designed for brute-forcing to discover hidden directories, files, and other resources on web servers and websites, as well as DNS subdomains and virtual hosts.